Tricentis-qTest/launch-samples/Tosca-JUnit/README.md

 # Tosca JUnit Sample Application

 > Tosca's integration with qTest requires complex installation which is currently out of the scope for this repo.
-> Feel free to contribute to this sample once you are able to set it up.
+> Feel free to contribute to this sample.